erdilS/Port-Windows-11-Xiaomi-Pad-5/README.md

 > If you do, we will not be able to help you if you mess up.

+> [!TIP]
+> **Want to see Mi Pad 5 WoA actively maintained and updated?**
+>
+> **If anyone here is interested in keeping Mi Pad 5 WoA alive, there's a chance to make it happen:**
+> A device could be sent to [@remtrik](https://github.com/remtrik) as a surprise — but someone would need to cover the cost.
+>
+> The sender doesn't own the device and has no reason to spend money on it personally, but is willing to coordinate the gift.
+>
+> **Estimated cost: $70–120**, depending on current listings when enough donations are collected.
+>
+> What this would mean:
+> - More driver and UEFI updates
+> - Potential performance improvements
+> - Surprises
+>
+> Donations can be made via [BuyMeACoffee](https://buymeacoffee.com/realfooking)
+> Crypto also accepted — DM [the sog](https://t.me/realfooking) on Telegram for wallet address.

 ## Get Started

 - [**```📖IMPORTANT: READ FIRST!```**](guide/English/important.md)